-The following topics cover removal of any previously-installed integration application (required before installing the new version on ServiceNow), and improving the performance of ServiceNow with additional database indexes.
+The following topics cover removal of any previously-installed legacy integration application (any version less than 3.0), and improving the performance of ServiceNow with additional database indexes.
 A possible exception in the ServiceNow log files is also explained.

-Removing an Earlier Integration Application
+Removing a Legacy Integration Application

 The integration application for ServiceNow (from version 3.0 and later of the adapter) is a scoped application.
-Scoping is a feature introduced by ServiceNow with its Fuji release, and all previous integration applications used global scope.
-Now, the integration application has its own private application scope; as such, it is totally different from previous versions of the integration application.

-While, technically speaking, two integration applications could be present in ServiceNow at the same time (with their different scopes), it is recommended that you remove any previously-installed integration application for FlexNet Manager Suite before installing the current version.
+Previous integration applications used global scope.
+While two integration applications can be present in ServiceNow at the same time (with different scopes), it is recommended that you remove any previously-installed integration application for FlexNet Manager Suite after installing the newer version and successfully running the migration script.

-Note • Using the following process to remove all the components of the previous integration application (including its menu, tables, scripts, and user interface components).
-However, this process does not remove any records from ServiceNow core tables.
+Note: Using the following process to remove all the components of the legacy integration application (including its menu, tables, scripts, and user interface components).
+As expected, this process does not remove any records from ServiceNow core tables.